-Depression and anxiety are two of the most common afflictions among college students.
+Depression and anxiety are two of the most common mental health issues among college students.
 Depression is not a sign of weakness.
-Depression can be treated, and early treatment can help prevent suicide.
-Depression can often follow a major change in life circumstance (i.e., death in the family), a relationship breakup, or exacerbations of stress.
+Depression can be treated and early treatment can help prevent suicide.
+Depression can often follow a major change in life circumstance (i.e. a death in the family), a relationship breakup, or an exacerbation of stress.

 - Feeling "down" or sad

-- Lack of enthusiasm for things that used to be enjoyable (i.e., spending time with friends)
+- Lack of enthusiasm for things that used to be enjoyable (e.g. spending time with friends)

 - Difficulty concentrating

 - Persistent aches and pains, digestive troubles, or headaches that do not get better even with treatment